buttplugio/buttplug-developer-guide/developer-guide/intro/buttplug-ethics.md

 Now, you may be thinking "Wait.
 WTF.
 I just want to use this project to masturbate/have sex.
 Why the hell does this software need that kind of language when no other sex project does, and things like my database software also doesn't?"

-That's a fair point.
+That's a fair point (though maybe your database software could use it too).
 We'll be spending some time here breaking down that statement into plain language.
 We'll provide a few examples of how this project relates to current trends, and can affect many different groups in many different ways.

 ## There is No Such Thing As Ethical Buttplugging Under Open Source